Stochastic-Batman/GLeMa/README.md

 Key tasks:

-- Introduce the GLM framework:
+* Introduce the GLM framework:

-  - **Random component:** probability distribution of the response (Poisson for counts)
+  * **Random component:** probability distribution of the response (Poisson for counts)
-  - **Systematic component:** linear predictor
+  * **Systematic component:** linear predictor
-  - **Link function:** typically log link for Poisson GLMs
+  * **Link function:** typically log link for Poisson GLMs

-- Derive:
+* Derive:

-  - Poisson log-likelihood function
+  * Poisson log-likelihood function
-  - Score function and Hessian
+  * Score function and Hessian
-  - Analytical form of the MLE for ( \beta ), if available, or the iterative procedure (e.g., Newton-Raphson)
+  * Analytical form of the MLE for, if available, or the iterative procedure (e.g., Newton-Raphson)

-- Evaluate whether the estimator is **biased or unbiased**.
+* Evaluate whether the estimator is **biased or unbiased**.

-## **Computational Component — Simulation and Estimation in R**
+## **Computational Component - Simulation and Estimation in R**

 This part validates the analytical results using numerical experiments.

 Steps:

-- Simulate a dataset from a Poisson GLM.
+* Simulate a dataset from a Poisson GLM.
-- Implement the likelihood and optimization procedure in R.
+* Implement the likelihood and optimization procedure in R.
-- Compare:
+* Compare:

-  - Analytical MLE vs. simulated MLE
+  * Analytical MLE vs. simulated MLE
-  - Estimated parameters vs. true parameters
+  * Estimated parameters vs. true parameters